Eigenvalues under the Ricci flow of model geometries: Introduction

 For the Laplace-Beltrami operator, Ma \cite{Ma06} studied monotonicity of the first eigenvalue along Ricci flow on a compact domain with Dirichlet boundary condition.
 Ling \cite{Ling07} proved the appropriate multiples of the eigenvalues are monotonic along the normalized Ricci flow on closed manifolds.
-In\cite{Hou}, the author studied the eigenvalue under the backward Ricci flow on locally homogeneous 3-manifolds, and proved in cases where the backward Ricci flow converges to a sub-Riemannian geometry after a rescaling, the eigenvalue evolves towards zero.
-Related references include \cite{Ling2, Ling3}
+In fact, it is difficulty to get bounds and monotonicity formulae under the Ricci flow since it is hard to control the scalar curvature and the Ricci tensor appearing in the evolution equation.
+The results in \cite{Ma06, Ling07} all need suitable assumptions on the scalar curvature or Einstein tensor.
+The results in \cite {CHL12} show that we can control the curvature and construct monotonic quantities because the estimate is reduced to an ODE problem on the Riemannian surface.
+For an orientable closed surface, estimates of the eigenvalue of $p$-Laplace operator were also obtained in \cite{WWZ10} by the ODE method.
+Related references include \cite{Hou,Ling2, Ling3}.
+A natural question is what is the behavior of the eigenvalue on 3-manifolds without more conditions on the curvature.
+The study on homogeneous manifolds will provide us useful information about the general case.

 Since homogeneous geometries are the basic decomposed pieces of the geometrization of 3-manifolds, it is significant to understand the behavior of the Ricci flows in this basic case.
 In \cite{IJ92}, J. Isenberg and M. Jackson studied the Ricci flows on locally homogeneous 3-manifolds and described their behaviors explicitly.
 Later, Knopf and McLeod \cite{KM01} studied the quasi-convergence of the Ricci flows of homogeneous models.
 Isenberg, Jackson and Lu \cite{IJL06} analyzed the behaviors of the Ricci flow on locally homogenous closed 4-manifolds.
 Lott \cite{JL07} used the concept of groupoids and solitons to interpret the longtime behaviors of the Ricci flow on locally homogeneous closed manifolds further.